dininduviduneth/immuno-metaphors-detection-uu/README.md

 This repository (located in ```src/production```) contains the scripts used for the following purposes.

 1. Extraction of abstracts from [Semantic Scholar](https://www.semanticscholar.org/).
-2. Spliting abstract texts into sentences and saving them in a JSON file.
+2. Splitting abstract texts into sentences and saving them in a JSON file.
 3. Generate a feed dataset with a given ratio of sentences which contains metaphors and sentences which doesn't contain metaphors.
 4. Auto-annotate sentences with NER tags for metaphors.
 5. Splitting an annotated dataset into train, test and validation sets.